Skip to content

 React Hook API

-The @sentinel-password/react package provides React hooks for password validation with built-in state management and debouncing.
+The @sentinel-password/react package provides a React hook with built-in state management and debouncing on top of @sentinel-password/core.

 Installation